XengShi/materialYouNewTab/README.md

 ## 📖 Usage

 1. **Welcome Greeting**:
    - The extension greets you with a personalized message, like "Hello!
-It’s RJ," and displays the current date.
+It’z RJ," and displays the current date.
 This feature can be customized in the settings to show your name or preferred text, making your browsing experience feel more personal.

 2. **Clock Widget**:
    - Two clock options are available: a modern **analog clock** (default) and a **digital clock**.